Hanqer/Evaluate-SOD/README.md

 Code are reimplemented from the matlab version which are available from http://dpfan.net/

-* GPU implementation with pytorch witch can be easier embedding into eval code.
+* GPU implementation with pytorch which can be easier embedding into eval code.
 * One-key evaluation

 Usage: